Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Discussion

 \subsection{Minimizing interference between nearby windmills}

 Harvesters emit an expanded low velocity wind-field.
-In a compact wind farm, windmills will interfere not just because of turbulence but the depletion of kinetic energy.
+In a compact wind farm, windmills placed downwind have to be well offest transversely by more than the blade length because the foremost windmill's expansion zone will interfere not just because of turbulence but the depletion of kinetic energy.
 For a given plot of land or ocean barge, this may limit how many windmills we can array without interference.
-Or looking at it another way, one large wind machine across the entire plot of land can use all of the wind efficiently but it steals the neighbor's access to the full wind speed.
+Or looking at it another way, one large wind machine across the entire plot of land can use all of the wind efficiently but its expansion zone expands outside the land plot, and steals the neighboring land's access to the full wind speed.

-Here the CEMS has an advantage.
-We note that the negative pressure zone of the Betz model is external to harvester itself, and thus the expansion is not controlled and will expand in all directions.
-With the CEMS the expansion happens in the control region, and so we can select where it is deposited.
-For example, a U-shaped partial cowling could extruded the depleted air out the top of each windmill in the wind farm where it wont intersect other windmill inlets.
-In that case the depletion zone impacting other windmills only depends on the outlet pressure; if it is ambient, then the depletion zone is simply $S$ itself not a larger expansion zone as in the Betz harvester.
+Here the CEMS has a design advantage.
+We note that the negative pressure zone of the Betz model is external to harvester itself, and thus the expansion is not controlled and will expand uniformly in all directions.
+With the CEMS, the expansion happens in the control region internal to the harvester, and so we can select the direction it is extruded.
+For example, a partial cowling with an open top would extruded all the depleted air out the top of each windmill in the wind farm where it wont intersect other windmill inlets.
+One still must offset the downstream windmills but only by the crossection of the windmill itself